akash-network/docs/guides/deploy/initial-configuration.md

 ![](https://lh4.googleusercontent.com/dCDPg7h0GCboGGryK5QgzsTk8ngnsoRimfS6MJ9cx7vPWx1G40FSeGu2rAj8w-YiLsgSyD9OTDlNZTg1ZEJjZLcNMjAbP2vajnDAE\_RETz6XLF1JDnGW64DQg2ujaVwNXIrEkDVU=s0)

-Note: The funds available in the pre-existing wallet instance should now be available to Akashlytics and displayed in the upper left corner of the application (52.943 AKT in the provided example)
+Note: The funds available in the pre-existing wallet instance should now be available to Cloudmos and displayed in the upper left corner of the application (52.943 AKT in the provided example)

 _**Wallet Funding Note**_